ABOUT ME

 Academia

-Dr. Ofosuwa M. Abiola is a scholar of African and African Diaspora dance, cultural history, and embodied knowledge systems.
-She serves as Dean of the Graduate School at Bowie State University, where she leads initiatives that expand interdisciplinary research, graduate education, and scholarly innovation across the arts, humanities, social sciences, and emerging technological fields.
+Dr. Ofosuwa M. Abiola is a scholar of African and African Diaspora dance, cultural history, embodied knowledge systems, and interdisciplinary research innovation.
+She serves as Dean of the Graduate School at Bowie State University, where she leads initiatives that expand graduate education, interdisciplinary research, and scholarly innovation across the arts, humanities, social sciences, and emerging technological fields.

-Dr. Abiola is the creator of Afrikinesis, an award-winning framework for studying African and African Diaspora dance traditions through an African-centered analytical lens.
-The Afrikinesis framework interprets movement, aesthetics, and performance practices as systems of embodied knowledge through which communities preserve and transmit historical memory, cultural philosophy, and social meaning.
-Afrikinesis provides scholars with a methodological approach for examining African and African-derived dance traditions as archives of cultural and historical knowledge.
+One of the foundational initiatives within Dr. Abiola’s Kinetic Epistemologies research ecosystem is Afrikinesis, her award-winning framework for studying African and African Diaspora dance traditions through an African-centered analytical lens.
+Afrikinesis interprets movement, aesthetics, and performance practices as embodied knowledge systems through which communities preserve and transmit historical memory, cultural philosophy, and social meaning.
+The framework provides scholars, artists, and cultural practitioners with a methodology for examining African and African-derived dance traditions as living archives of cultural and historical knowledge.

 Dr. Abiola is the author of several influential books, including Afrikinesis: A Paradigm for Research on African and African Diaspora Dance, History Dances: Chronicling the History of Traditional Mandinka Dance, and Historical Perspectives on Dance in Africa.
 She is also editor of the monograph, Fire Under My Feet: History, Race and Agency in African Diaspora Dance.
-Throughout her scholarship, Dr. Abiola traces how movement carries memory, identity, and cultural knowledge across generations and geographies.
 She investigates dance as archive; living, embodied, and evolving, revealing how African and diasporic forms speak through the body even when words fail.

 Her scholarship and public humanities work have received numerous recognitions, including the Outstanding Dance Education Researcher Award from the National Dance Education Organization, the Council of American Overseas Research Centers Research Award for the top-ranked research proposal, and the Washington, DC Archives Award for her Public History Lecture Series.
 She is also a recipient of the Virginia Foundation for the Humanities Master Folk Artist Award, honoring her contributions to the preservation and transmission of traditional cultural knowledge.